BarackAdida/code-challenge-3/README.md

          "poster": "https://www.gstatic.com/tv/thumb/v22vodart/2157/p2157_v_v8_ab.jpg"
       }
       ```
-      - POST the new ticket to the tickets endpoint in the database
+      - POST the new ticket to the tickets endpoint in the infobase
       ```json
       POST /tickets
       Request Body: {